SR33G33/AmazonFakeReviewDetection/README.md

   adds doubtability score of 2 every time a word comes up

+makeReviewListV2:
+  parses the new data set

+processLineV2:
+  helper method for makeReviewListV2

+makeReviewList:
+  actual method that parses text file fun from main scanner, scans each line

+processLine:
+  helper method for makeReviewList changes values to expected data types

 Review Class:

   this is a data transfer object that just holds the review text, star rating, etc.